Install and Setup Prerequisites for NVIDIA Boards

 Path to the CUDA library folder on the Jetson or DRIVE platform.

-Ensure that the required environment variables are accessible from
+The required environment variables must be accessible from non-interactive SSH

 Alternatively, you can set system-wide environment variables in the